moberghr/coding-guidelines/README.md

 // Some code, happy path goes here
 ```

+### Indentation

+If continuation lines are not indented automatically, indent them one tab (four spaces).

 If a single statement must include a long chain or nested tree of sub-statements, split the line as follows: